alisabedard/jbwm/README.md

 ## RELEASES
 Releases are made when sufficient changes are made to the code base.
-Releases fixing crashes are made as soon as possible.
+Releases fixing crashes are made as soon as possible--such releases will be as tertiary point releases, starting at x.x.1.

 ## KNOWN ISSUES
 * More EWMH support needed, particularly to enable pagers and window placement.